phetdam/math/README.rst

    I might be updating the banner soon.
 Keep an eye out :)

-   Note:

-   The PDF files that are currently in the repository will be updated soon and are likely to disappear in the near future.
-Compiling from the TeX source will yield the latest document versions.

 Any errors are wholly my own.
 This repository will always be a work in progress, but will usually likely see few updates, as most topics are not substantial enough to do a full article on.
 Article topics will most likely